soar-robotics/soarchain-docs/docs/home.md

         >
           <h2>Use Cases and Applications</h2>
         </a>
-        <p class="card-text">Relevant real-life use cases and applications.
+        <p class="card-text">Find out more about real-life use cases and applications.
         </p>
       </div>
     </div>